Telling the Story of Addiction

 “That’s the outfit I wore when I overdosed and when I was discharged from the emergency room–the last day I used and the first day of sobriety.”

 Ava Grieco’s canvas shows her floating through a blue sky, arms wide and stippled with needle marks.
 A chain anchors her to a hypodermic needle.
 Her polka-dotted pants and black top have tremendous meaning.

 Grieco, 20, isn’t a visual artist, but for one afternoon at McLean, she and others who have struggled with addiction explored their illness and recovery through painting and storytelling.
-The Opioid Project: Changing Perceptions Through Art and Storytelling was philanthropically funded by an anonymous donor and brought to McLean by Hilary S. Connery, MD, PhD, clinical director of McLean’s Center of Excellence in Substance Use Disorders.
+The Opioid Project: Changing Perceptions Through Art and Storytelling was philanthropically funded by an anonymous donor and brought to McLean by Hilary S. Connery, MD, PhD, clinical director of McLean’s Division of Alcohol, Drugs, and Addiction.
 The project is the brainchild of artist Nancy Marks and internist Annie Brewster and has been hosted in other Massachusetts communities.

 For several years, Dr. Connery has sounded an alarm about the fact that sometimes what looks like an accidental overdose is actually a suicide.
 If we ignore that reality and the psychiatric illnesses often at the heart of substance use disorders, a solution to the opioid crisis will remain elusive, she argues.
 “I could explain with data, experience, and logic why we need to think about overdoses this way, but it isn’t effective,” said Dr. Connery.
 “I thought the message might have more impact if it was communicated on a gut, emotional level through a vehicle like the Opioid Project.”